mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     A1,B2

-Print() function always changes a line, so if you print a value of a long loop, it will be difficult for debugging.
+Print() function always changes a line, so if you print a value of a long loop, it will be difficult to debug.
 In this case, you can set the end parameter as blank to not make the function change the line every time.

 ```python